 While there’s no magic number, Caroline Rector (a fashion blogger who created her own capsule wardrobe in 2014), suggests aiming ” for 50 or few pieces”.

 Keep reading to find out how to build a capsule wardrobe from scratch, how to plan, and how to remain stylish.

 When influencers began copying celebrities: wearing outfits only once, minimalist closets became outdated.
 But, thanks to awareness over the fashion industry’s environmental damage, as well as ‘quality over quantity’ being voiced by bloggers, organising a capsule wardrobe is of the best clothing decisions you can make right now.

 It’s back in fashion perhaps to spring clean our obsessive need for clothes.
-Unlike before when capsule wardrobes first became established, this time the rules appear more relaxed; you have freedom to choose.
+Unlike before, when capsule wardrobes first became established, the rules on planning are now more relaxed.

 A capsule wardrobe can: